Azerbaijan – Georgia – Armenia – Iran

 After breakfast we will visit the Carpet Museum with its beautiful modern architecture and a façade resembling a carpet-weaving loom.
 Founded in 1978 the museum provides a historical background for the evolution of this art form.
 Transfer to the airport and a short flight to Shiraz.

 Shiraz is crowned as the heartland of Persian culture and this city of sophistication will never fail to conjure up images of roses and nightingales, gardens and poetry.
 This gorgeous city in the province of Fars is home to famous poets such as Hafez and Sa’adi.
 Also, historical sites from different eras stretching back 6,000 years ago can be found there.
 Relish in the highlights of Shiraz when it was the capital of Iran during the Zand Dynasty.
 Be inspired by the glorious Karim Khan palace, the splendid Vakil mosque, Vakil Bazaar and Saray-e-Moshir with its splendid architecture and interesting ethnic souvenir shops and Nasir Almolk mosque.
 Next, we will stop for a mouth-watering Iranian lunch at one of the traditional restaurants of Shiraz.
 In the evening, we will visit Ali-Ebn-e-Hamzeh and be prepared to marvel at its beauties.
 Take a stroll through the Jahan Nama Garden and witness its tall and proud cedars.
 Not forgetting the two famous Persian poets, Hafez and Sa’adi, whose mysterious poems are everlasting in the Persian language, we will get a chance to pay homage to their tombs.
 Finally visit the Delgosha Garden and Khajoy-e-Kermani tomb from where the perspective of the mysterious city of Shiraz will perpetuate in our mind.
-At night have dinner in a restaurant with specific atmosphere in the north of Shiraz.
-Overnight in Shiraz.
+Dinner and overnight in Shiraz.